appcove/developer-software/README.md

 - [ads-exa](https://github.com/ogham/exa) - Modern replacement for the venerable file-listing command-line program ls
 - [ads-sd](https://github.com/chmln/sd) - An intuitive find & replace CLI.
 - [ads-sd](https://github.com/bootandy/dust) - Dust is a more intuitive version of `du`, used for displaying disk usage statistics.
+- [ads-ripgrep](https://github.com/BurntSushi/ripgrep) - ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.